Quality content: The key to better web traffic

 The case for organic traffic

-Organic traffic is naturally occuring traffic from search engines and other sources that you did not have to pay for.
+Organic traffic is naturally occurring traffic from search engines and other sources that you did not have to pay for.
 Building an audience through organic search can be difficult, but is much more rewarding than paying for search engines or social networks to promote your site.
 Organic traffic means the audience is there because they are genuinely invested in your nonprofit’s goals and are interested in your content.
 Paid ads tend to spike your website’s traffic momentarily, but retaining these views can prove difficult over an extended period of time, especially once you decide to quit paying for ads.

 The best way to receive more organic search is to create more content and use the right keywords for search engine optimization (SEO) purposes.
 With the right content, scheduled on a regular basis, your website will draw more search engine traffic.
 With original content on your website, you can create more posts on social media sites and content in email newsletters that link back to your own website.